pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

     x(i,j) ~ p(x|z = z(i))
 ```

 Geometrically, in our triangle representing a 3-word, 3-topic vocabulary, we would have one dot per topic, with some closer to particular vertices than others are to their respective vertices.
-The vertex with the dot closer to it than any other dot to other vertices represents the word that defines the crisp prediction of a particular topic.
+The vertex with the dot closer to it than any other dot to other vertices (i.e., the one with the greatest-value element) represents the word that defines the crisp prediction of a particular topic.

 <details markdown="1">